 Failed courses are included in GPAs.
 All failed courses are included, even if they are later repeated for a higher grade or excluded from the GPA on the transcript.

 If credits or grades are missing, courses are excluded from GPAs.
 PTCAS will not calculate GPAs by totaling grade values and dividing by the number of courses completed.
 PTCAS includes grades and credits from transcript where course was originally taken, regardless of transfer credit earned at other institutions.
-The only exception to this rule is study abroad coursework that transferred to a US institution with itemized credit and grades.
+The only exception to this rule is study abroad coursework that transferred to a United States institution with itemized credit and grades.

 GPAs are calculated on a 4.0 semester-based system.
 Quarter hours are automatically converted to semester hours.
 Quarter Hours × .667 = semester hours.